NamChain-Open-Initiative-Research-Lab/Blockchain-Terminologies/README.md

 </p>

 <b>நC-BT: Blockchain</b> is a data structure similar to linked list, every block is a container linked to each other cryptographically. <br/>
-<b>Blockchain Technology</b> is a decentralized computation and distributed ledger platform to immutably store transactions in a verifiable manner efficiently, through rational decision making process among multiple parties in an open and public system.
+<b>Blockchain Technology</b> is a decentralized computation, and distributed ledger platform that efficiently immutably stores transactions in a verifiable manner through a rational decision-making process among multiple parties in an open and public system

 # Blockchain-Terminologies